 4. Silken Tofu: apparently has been cooked in processing, or pasteurized, and can be used right out of the box in smoothies, desserts, sauces etc.

-5. Fried Tofu: Slice firm tofu in 1/2 x 1" pieces, marinate in soy sauce 5 minutes, then fry both sides til crispy.
-Kids love this, and you can toss the pieces into pasta, rice, casseroles, stir fries etc. See the Fried Tofu Recipe for more details
+5. Fried Tofu: Slice firm tofu in 1/2 inch pieces, marinate in soy sauce 5 minutes, then fry both sides til crispy.
+Kids love this, and you can cut the slices up into any convenient size and add to pasta, rice, casseroles, stir fries etc. See the Fried Tofu Recipe for more details

 6. For more adult tastes, add spices like ginger, cumin, etc to the marinade, OR use a spicy marinade, then stir fry with veggies OR add an Indian or Oriental spiced sauce.
 Serve with rice or noodles.